 Scaling Donor Relationships for Small Nonprofits

-Small nonprofits, in our opinion, have the advantage in scaling donor relationships.
-A smaller donor base will likely be more engaged, and thus, more excited to give you feedback on the creative ideas you try.
-As you try different strategies, make sure to keep a report on successes, challenges and ideas for next time.
+Small nonprofits, in our opinion, have the advantage of scaling donor relationships.
+A smaller donor base will likely be more engaged, and, thus, more excited to give you feedback on the creative ideas you try.
+As you try different strategies, make sure to keep a report on successes, challenges, and ideas for next time.

 1. Automate Donor Engagements

 First and foremost, make sure that your team is free from any tasks that could be disguised as “quick”.
-This means sending welcome emails, thank you emails, follow up calls or other outreach efforts.
-When you have 5 people to call, it’s easy for one person to do in an afternoon.
+This means sending welcome emails, thank you emails, follow-up calls, or other outreach efforts.
+When you have 5 people to call, it’s easy for one person to do in the afternoon.
 As you scale, donor phone calls can transform into one person’s full-time job.

 Ask your team what takes up the majority of their time during the day, and decide which ones you can automate.
 With more free time, you can put your effort towards meeting new potential donors and building awareness for your nonprofit.